2021-DL-Training-Program/Lab6-DQN-DDPG/README.md

 ```
 python3 ddpg.py
 ```
-If you only want to test your model, run these comments:
+If you only want to test your model, run these comments.
 ```
 python3 dqn.py --test_only
 ```